felixneussel/Standortplanung/README.md

 ## `weiszfeld(vectors, weights,d)`

-Uses Weiszfeld's algorithm to approximate the solution of a 1-median-problem with euclidian metric.
+Uses Weiszfeld's algorithm to approximate the solution of a 1-median-problem with euclidian metric on a 2-d plane.
+Prints information on dominace criterion of each location and every iteration.

 ### Parameters